Enter positive values for inflows at nodes (negative values for outflows). Enter pipe diameter of 0.0 to make a pipe non-existent.

 "Calculate".
 You can use your right and left arrow keys to scroll to the

 left and right to see the velocity in each pipe.
 Typically, you want municipal water pipe velocities

 to be around 2 to 5 ft/s.
-If you are designing a system (as opposed to analyzing a system
+If you are designing a pipe network (as opposed to analyzing a pipe network

 that is already in place), vary the pipe diameters until the pipe velocities are